andrewrgarcia/powerxrd/docs/source/index.rst

   `Check out powerxrd's open-source on GitHub <https://github.com/andrewrgarcia/powerxrd>`_

 A Python package designed to manage data from powder XRD experiments.
-The sole open-source Github project that is known to be developing a Rietveld refining method.
+The sole open-source GitHub project with a working, stand-alone Rietveld refinement feature.
+It now includes a working Rietveld refinement engine (**MVR: Minimum Viable Rietveld**) for cubic systems.

 In a nutshell, powerxrd is an open-source Python package for XRD data analysis.
-While Origin may still be preferred for more complex XRD analysis, the average Python user may find powerxrd to be more user-friendly than Origin for this type of analysis.
+While Origin may still be preferred for more complex XRD workflows, the average Python user may find powerxrd easier and more flexible.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.